Obskuro/docker-compose-influxDB-telegraf/README.md

-# docker-compose influxDB with telegraf
+# docker-compose influxDBv2 with telegraf

 can be used for docker swarm

 ## Telegraf configuration